AdobeDocs/analytics.en/help/analyze/analysis-workspace/curate-share/download-send.md

 The right-click option **[!UICONTROL Copy to clipboard]** lets you quickly copy data from Workspace and paste it elsewhere.

-* If you want the displayed table copied, right-click on the table header and choose **Copy displayed data to clipboard**.
+* If you want the displayed table copied, right-click on the table header and choose **Copy data to clipboard**.
 * If you want a subset of data copied, make a selection in the table and then right-click > **Copy selection to clipboard**.

 Additionally, the hotkey `Ctrl+C` copies your selection to the clipboard.
 Once copied, you can go into another tool and paste the information (or hit `Ctrl+V`).